-If the unfortunate case occurs where you do have to evict tenants, RentRedi helps formalize the process by its “Block Payments” and “Unlink Tenant” features.
+If the unfortunate case occurs where you do have to evict tenants, RentRedi may help you to formalize the process with its “Block Payments” and “Unlink Tenant” features.
 During instances such as an eviction, RentRedi’s all-in-one dashboard lets landlords block partial or complete rent payments from tenants and then unlink them from the unit once they vacate the premises.

 *Please note that this is just an example and any legal written communication should be double-checked by legal representation.
 Before you begin any eviction proceedings, be sure that you are in compliance with your state’s laws.
 As always, please consult a lawyer for legal advice.